Oussama-Ouadihi/KL/README.md

 Modify the HOST and PORT variables in listener.py to suit your testing or deployment configuration (default: HOST = "0.0.0.0" and PORT = 8080).

-Note: For testing both scripts on a single device, the HOST value has been changed to "127.0.0.1" (localhost), allowing the client and server to communicate on the same device without needing an external network.
+Note: For testing both scripts on the same device, the HOST value has been changed to "127.0.0.1" (localhost), allowing the client and server to communicate on the same device without needing an external network.

 Run the server script: